ai-models/aiy/README.md

 For example:

-cssCopy code

 `python aiy.py "How to install and run a web server on Ubuntu 20.04?"`

 Options
 -------

 * You can set the OpenAI model to use by setting the `OPENAI_MODEL` environment variable in your .env file.
 For example:

-bashCopy code

 `echo "OPENAI_MODEL=text-davinci-002" > .env`
 * You can disable the notice that is displayed at the end of the response by setting the `OPENAI_DISABLE_NOTICE` environment variable in your .env file.
 For example:

-bashCopy code

 `echo "OPENAI_DISABLE_NOTICE=true" > .env`